venom62600/schedule_mods/README.md

-latest version of shedule mod launcher.py
+latest version of schedule 1 mods launcher.py by spectro